mvallim/java-fluent-validator/README.md

 ### 1.2 Create a domain model

 Create a domain model or you can call it entity to be validated on later.
-For example, a Parent and Child instance is created as below.
+For example, a Parent, Child, Boy and Girl instance is created as below.

 #### [Parent](src/test/java/br/com/fluentvalidator/model/Parent.java)